ZIB-IOL/Boscia.jl/README.md

 Pkg.add(url="https://github.com/ZIB-IOL/Boscia.jl", rev="main")
 ```

+If you don't have SCIP  , you can on go this link and add SCIP as instructed ['SCIP'](https://github.com/scipopt/SCIP.jl)
+**For Window Users** You need not to download whole SCIP binary instead you can follow **Custom Installation** mentioned on this page and download and link SCIP with your JULIA .

 ## Getting started

 Here is a simple example to get started.
 For more examples, see the examples folder in the package.